Part-time work of an employee in the private sector

 Personal Constraints

-At the employee's request, a minimum period shorter than the period applicable in the company may be fixed.
+A minimum period of time less than the applicable period in the company may be set at your request.

-The employee's request must be in writing and substantiated, i.e. it must state his personal constraints (health or family reasons, in particular).
+Your request must be written and substantiated, i.e. it must contain your personal constraints (health or family reasons, in particular).

 A sample letter is available: